nodejs/community-committee/Community-Committee-Charter.md

 No more than one-fourth of the CommComm members may be affiliated with the same employer or leadership of a community/ecosystem organization.
 If removal or resignation of a CommComm member, or a change of employment by a CommComm member, creates a situation where more than one-fourth of the CommComm membership shares an employer, then the situation must be immediately remedied by the resignation or removal of one or more CommComm members affiliated with the over-represented employer(s).

-The CommComm members shall consist of active members of Community Projects and the two Individual Membership Directors as defined in Section 10.
+The CommComm members shall consist of active members of Community Projects and the two Individual Membership Directors.

 The CommComm may, at its discretion, invite any number of non-voting Guests to participate in the public portion of CommComm discussions and meetings.